 Welcome to the Year 4 page.
 This page provides you with everything you will need to know about life in Year 4.
 We hope you will find it useful, if you have any further questions then please do not hesitate to contact a member of the Year 4 team.

-- 4CP- Mrs Askew (Mon-Wed) & Mrs Pollard (Thurs-Fri)- supported by Mrs Hardwick ( Teaching Assistant)
+- 4CD- Mrs Claro (Mon-Wed) supported by Mr Lambert and Mrs Huskisson (Teaching Assistants) & Mrs Davies (Thurs-Fri)- supported by Mrs Hardwick ( Teaching Assistant)

 - 4D- Mr Donovan – supported by Mrs White (Teaching Assistant)

 At St Matthew’s School we follow the National Curriculum, which set out the standards and objectives for all subjects taught.
 The key areas of the curriculum are: English, Maths, Science, PE, Computing, History, Geography, Religious Education, Art and Design, Music, and PSHCE.
 Please refer to the National Curriculum Programmes of Study to see what your child will be learning in Year 4 and also our Curriculum area.